CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/lb28.png)

-7. Navigate to your local machine go to **Start** and search for **Remote desktop** and open the application with the exact icon as shown below.
+7. Navigate to your local machine, go to **Start** and search for **Remote desktop** and open the application with the exact icon as shown below.

    ![ws name.](media/137.png)